shaharx/alfred/README.md

 > Alfred is a CLI app that controls standalone Artifactory server via the ARTIFACTORY_HOME directory.

 Using alfred you can deploy, upgrade and change configurations in Artifactory without the need to edit, copy, or download any configuration file.
 All is done using the alfred command.
-Using alfred makes it easier to deploy and maintain multiple artifactory servers for the different uses, it takes less space than other install types and any server that was deployed by alfred does not depend on it in order to work as with docker.
+Using alfred makes it easier to deploy and maintain multiple artifactory servers for different uses, it takes less space than other install types and any server that was deployed by alfred does not depend on it in order to work as with docker.

 ## Requirements